raykao/blackbelt-infrastructure-workshop/README.md

-# Infra Workshopp
+# Intro to OSS/Linux Infra Workshopp

 This lab is a work in progress.
-It is designed to understand how to
+It is designed to understand how to deploy foundational compute Infrastructure on Azure with Linux on Azure, Azure Services and additional Open Source Software tools.

 ## Overview